FAQs

 5. At what point in considering the RIA model should we contact you?

 The earlier the better!
 There are several paths you could take to transition to the RIA model.
 Each with their own nuances, pros, cons, options, etc. It’s best to think those options through on the front end, before you get too far down a path that may or may not be best for you.
-Nonetheless, I have engaged with advisors already along all stages of the process.

 6. If we haven’t definitively decided yet on the RIA model, can you still help us consider it?